 Do you have an outstanding balance on one or more credit cards?
 Are you prone to carrying a balance on your cards?
 If so, we can’t stress enough the importance of paying down your amount owed, since high interest rates can keep you stuck in a cycle of debt.
 Furthermore, the interest you pay will always exceed the rewards you earn (unless you’ve snagged a zero percent introductory APR offer).
 A rewards card with a 0% introductory APR for balance transfers – like several on our list above – with responsible use by you can help you make headway faster in paying down your credit card debt.
 Plus, you still can earn rewards on new purchases.

-Disclosure: The credit card offers that appear on this site are from credit card companies from which this site may receive compensation.
-This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
-This site does not include all credit card companies or all available credit card offers.
-Credit Sesame is an independent comparison service provider.
-Reasonable efforts have been made to maintain accurate information throughout our website, mobile apps, and communication methods; however, all information is presented without warranty or guarantee.
-The editorial content on this page (including, but not limited to, Pros and Cons) is not provided by any credit card issuer.
+Editorial Content Disclosure: The editorial content on this page (including, but not limited to, Pros and Cons) is not provided by any credit card issuer.
 Any opinions, analysis, reviews, or recommendations expressed here are author’s alone, not those of any credit card issuer, and have not been reviewed, approved or otherwise endorsed by any credit card issuer.
-All images and trademarks are the property of their respective owners.

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.